-A writing coach and leader of creative adventures for 17 years, often working with organizations such as True Nature Journeys, the Grand Canyon Field Institute, and the Aspen Writers’ Foundation, Page’s River Writing Journeys for Women were hailed by Oprah's O magazine in 2006 as “One of six great all-girl getaways of the year.”
-Page has conducted more than 225 workshops in the U.S. and British Columbia and speaks on a variety of writing, creative, and nature-related topics.
+Lambert has been leading outdoor adventures, writing seminars and workshops for eighteen years, often working in partnership with organizations such as True Nature Journeys, The Women’s Wilderness Institute, the Grand Canyon Field Institute, and the Aspen Writers’ Foundation.
+In 2006, Oprah’s O magazine featured her River Writing Journeys for Women as “One of the top six great all-girl getaways of the year.”

 A Personal Note from Page